walkuf/cbpi4-Flowmeter-MCP3008/README.md

 ## Changelog:
+- 11.02.25: (0.0.0) Rolled version to modify for Two Flow and Temp sensors integrated with an MCP3008
 - 10.06.23: (0.0.6) bump version to release
 - 14.05.23: (0.0.6.rc1) added simple VolumeSensor and cbpi4 requirement
 - 14.04.23: (0.0.5.a2) fixed bug in parameter generation